-Football season certainly makes it easy for New Yorkers and their crews to transition into fall.
-The official kickoff Sunday for the NFL is coming right up, so grab the crowd and head out to one of these city hotspots.
+Football season certainly makes it easy for New Yorkers and their crews to transition into fall activities.
+The official kickoff for the NFL season is coming up on September 5th, so gather the crowd and head to one of these city hotspots.
 This lineup of sports-friendly destinations ranges from pub-style bars to more upscale spots and offers everything from beer and shots to wine and cocktails.
 Here’s to another season of tossing the old pigskin!

 Dave & Buster’s is a casual, super-fun destination for great American fare, signature drinks, and incredible football.
-Look for 22-oz draft and specials every Thursday, Sunday, and Monday of football season.
-Dave & Buster's is the only place to watch the games and play the games this football season!
-Massive HDTVs and “better than the stadium” viewing.
+Look for 22-oz. draft and specials every Thursday, Sunday, and Monday during football season.
+Enjoy massive HDTVs and “better than the stadium” viewing.
 234 W. 42nd St., 3rd flr., 646-495-2015, daveandbusters.com